 - Monetary – How much money the contact has spent

-The ranking is calculated regularly on your active customers based on the criteria: Has made a purchase in the last X days (often 365 days).
+The ranking is calculated regularly for your active customers based on if they've made a purchase in the last X days (often 365 days).
 This will determine the amount of days of historical transactions that will be included in the RFM calculations.

 In other words:

-- When the last purchase was made during these 365 days
+- R = when the last purchase was made during these 365 days

-- How often the customer made a purchase in the last 365 days
+- F = how often the customer made a purchase in the last 365 days

-- How much the customer has spent during these 365 days
+- M = how much the customer has spent during these 365 days